 Me and My Sister movie reviewed at the Colcoa French Film Festival (website).

 Catherine Frot and Isabelle Huppert Me and My Sister movie image: Pan Européenne Production.

-“Me and My Sister Movie (2004) Review: Gloriously Psychotic Siblings Huppert + Frot” last updated in March 2021.
+“Me and My Sister Movie (2004): Gloriously Psychotic Huppert + Frot” last updated in September 2021.